Lisa Marie Presley Net Worth

 By 2015, Lisa Marie Presley had fired Barry Siegel.
 Two years later, she filed a lawsuit against her former business manager for allegedly squandering $100 million of her fortune and leaving her broke.
 She argued that the EPE deal was ill-advised and that he failed to inform her about the true condition of the Presley estate.

 In his defense, Barry Siegel claimed that Lisa Marie's excessive spending habits were the real reason behind the estate's massive losses.
 He also claimed to have had regular business meetings with her, during which he explained the developing situation and reminded her repeatedly to limit her spending.
 In addition, Seigel stated that Lisa's extreme spending habits actually put her estate $20 million in debt by 2003, which he corrected.

 Lisa Marie countered by pointing out that she had no idea about the condition of her estate, and that if Seigel had told her what was really going on, she would have limited her spending and immediately reduced his salary of $700,000.
 She argued that if she had been given access to only the estate's income, she would have been able to live comfortably on $1.5 to $2.5 million per year.
 In 2020, the ongoing legal battle was put on hold due to Covid-19.

-In 2018, court documents from Lisa Marie's divorce proceedings with Michael Lockwood revealed that she is $16 million in debt. $10 million of the debt is related to unpaid taxes dating from 2012 to 2015.
-The rest of the debt is credit card bills and unpaid attorney fees.
+In 2018, court documents from Lisa Marie's divorce proceedings with Michael Lockwood revealed that she was $16 million in debt.
+An estimated $10 million of the debt was related to unpaid taxes dating from 2012 to 2015.
+The rest of the debt was credit card bills and unpaid attorney fees.
 Lisa filed the paperwork after her ex demanded $450,000 to cover his own legal fees.